 In my attempts to achieve gold-star grandmother status, I’m always on the lookout for ideas to inspire teachable moments.
 And, not trying to rush the fall season, I can’t wait to introduce you to a new feathered friend with a good lesson behind him.
 My granddaughter may be a bit young this year, but Mr. Turkey on the Table is all set to head west for his first Thanksgiving in

 The first night in her new apartment, Jennifer Clinger sat down to a meal of pancakes and sausage.
-A combination of breakfast and dinner she’d prepared—“brinner,” she calls it.
+She’d prepared a combination of breakfast and dinner—“brinner,” she calls it.
 Tears rolled down her cheeks as she devoured “the best pancakes ever”—in her home, at her table, in her kitchen.
-“The night I ate those pancakes,” says Jennifer, “was when I knew I was going to be ok.”
-Her traumatic and
+“The night I ate those pancakes,” says Jennifer, “was when I knew I would be ok.”
+Her traumatic and abusive childhood

 Thirty minutes before heading to dinner at a friend’s house, I panicked.
 I had no hostess gift to bring.
 No scented candle or bottle of wine or fancy note paper.
 And, according to many etiquette experts, – and my mother – “a good guest does not show up empty-handed.”
 Like most of us, Kathy Terry had more than she needed or could ever use.
 She didn’t want more stuff and

 In late August 2017, Hurricane Harvey roared into Houston, Texas.
 It stalled over the nation’s fourth largest city and dumped relentless rain for the next four days.
 The Category 4 storm flooded two-thirds of the city with 1 1/2 feet of water.
 Entire communities, and the schools in them, were destroyed.
 Lisa Clemenceau had raised two sons and, like so many women I meet, pondered what was next.
 As we